menashe12346/Evil_Twin/README.md

 1. **Evil Twin Attack Toolkit**:
    - Sets up a fake Wi-Fi Access Point (AP) with the same SSID as a real one.
+   - Starts a captive portal and DHCP server.
    - Scans for connected clients.
    - Allows targeted *Deauthentication (Deauth)* attacks to disconnect users.